EMBRYOPSIDA Pirani & Prado

 Previous Pelationships.
 Nothofagus has often been included in Fagaceae, as by Cronquist (1981) and Kubitzki (1993b).

 Evolution.
 Plant-Animal Interactions.
-Larvae of Eriocranidae, a small group of near-basal lepidoptera, are found as leaf miners on this clade (Powell et al. 1998).
+Some larvae of Eriocranidae, a small group of near-basal lepidoptera, are found as leaf miners on this clade (Powell et al. 1998).